Medication for fibromyalgia

 View profile

 Some people described experiencing negative side effects from prescription painkillers.
 They described having to balance the side effects with pain control, sometimes more medication could help with their pain, but make them less able to function.
 Mary said that to control her pain makes her ‘lose the ability to function.’
-Aleysha feels that her medication does help with her pain but makes it hard for her to sleep.
+Sonia feels that her medication does help with her pain but makes it hard for her to sleep.

-Aleysha feels that her medication does help with her pain but makes it hard for her to sleep.
+Sonia feels that her medication does help with her pain but makes it hard for her to sleep.

 Age at interview 23